PositiveVibrations/OCR-Translator/README.md

 ## Getting Started

 1. Clone the repository or download the ZIP file.
-2. Install the required Python packages using `pip install -r requirements.txt`.
+2. Install the required Python packages using `pip install -r doc/requirements.txt`.
-3. Launch the application using `python main.py`.
+3. Launch the application using `python translation.py`.

 ## Usage Instructions